NicktheGeek/genesis-featured-widget-amplified/readme.txt

 * Supports Sorting by Meta Key
 * Multiple Hooks and Filters for adding additional content

-This plugin requires the [Genesis Theme Framework](http://designsbynickthegeek.com/go/genesis)
+This plugin requires the [Genesis Theme Framework](http://studiopress.com)

+While the plugin will work on the HTML5 "Pro" themes, the HTML markup only supports the older XHTML themes at this time.
+It is not recommended for use on the new HTML5 themes.

 Thanks to David Decker, this plugin is translation ready.
 German translation files included.